robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I stilled.

-"You know the answer to that—of course I do!"
+"You know the answer to that — of course I do!"
 I said firmly.
 "And yes, I would hate having that... bit."
-I pushed my fist against my mouth—a thought had occurred to me.
+I pushed my fist against my mouth — a thought had occurred to me.

 "So, if you hated that bit, would that mean you wanted..."